 I cannot remember the books I’ve read any more than the meals I have eaten; even so, they have made me.— Ralph Waldo Emerson

-It would be great if you could pinpoint the inputs responsible for what you know and believe.
+It would be great if we could pinpoint the inputs responsible for what we know and believe.
 At best, we forget most of what influences us.
-However, some influences are like babies, you know exactly where they come from.
+However, some influences are like babies: you know exactly where they come from.

 When I was 18, I read that Warren Buffett read The Intelligent Investor when he was 18.
 I figured if I wanted to become a billionaire, then I better do that, too. #twins